 The Natchez Crape Myrtle quickly grows into a large shrub or small tree 15 to 20 feet tall and as much across, with glossy leaves and enormous clusters of beautiful white flowers which are produced all summer.
 The bark is a beautiful patch-work of grey, brown and maroon colors.
 The leaves turn beautiful orange and red colors in the fall and the twigs and bark are attractive all winter.
 This tree is attractive in all four seasons.

 Natchez Crape Myrtle grows in zones 7, 8 and 9, from Virginia throughout the South, and from Texas across to California and right up the west coast.
 It can also be grown in zone 6 and even into zone 5, but it will die back to the ground in most winters in those zones.
 However it will quickly re-sprout in the spring and reach 5 to7 feet tall, full of blooms, in a single season.
 It needs full sun and does well in all kinds of soil except those that are often wet, where it will not grow well.
 So don’t over-water or plant in a low-lying, wet spot.
 We have lots of other choices of plants for those locations.

-Natchez is larger than many crape myrtles, so when planting a screen they can be planted 8 feet apart.
-It is important when planting crepe myrtles not to plant any deeper than the containers they are in and not to cover the roots with a lot of soil.
+Natchez is larger than many other Crape Myrtle trees and shrubs, so when planting a screen they can be planted 8 feet apart.
+When planting Crepe Myrtles it is important not to plant any deeper than the containers they are in and also not to cover the roots with a lot of soil.
 So dig a hole or a trench two or three times wider than the pot, but no deeper.
 Place your plants in the hole, replace most of the soil and firm it well down.
 Then water thoroughly and replace the rest of the soil, being careful not to cover the roots with any extra soil.